 And if you know someone who could use some fresh work-ready pieces – like a new graduate or a loved one who just got a new job promotion – MM.LaFleur allows you gift a Bento Box along with a gift card that they can use toward their purchase!

-Find out more about MM.LaFleur’s Bento Box here!
+Try out MM.LaFleur’s Bento Box here!